Oktoberklub: History

 The club sang international political songs (partly in adaptations), traditional folk and battle songs as well as original creations.
 In addition to normal recitals with a mixed repertoire, they also performed revue-like programs from 1971 onwards (1971 FDJ-Nachtschicht, 1972 cantata Manne Klein and Liebesnachtschicht, 1975 Prenzlauer Berg).

 The club was the principle organizer of a series of events such as the OKK (from 1970 the first permanent discotheque in the GDR, from 1977 the Kellerklub in the House of Young Talents), the Festival of Political Songs (1970-1990) and Ein Kessel Rotes (from 1979).
 The club also appeared frequently abroad, for example at press festivals of communist newspapers in Western Europe.
 The group received various awards, including the Gold Star of People's Friendship in 1986.

 The club was an amateur group although at times it had a semi-professional core and the line-up changed frequently.
 Over the years, it had a grand total of about 180 members, although not all of them were artistically active.
 The writer Gisela Steineckert and the composer Wolfram Heicking played a mentoring role for the club for a long time.
 Important writers in the early years were Reinhold Andert, Kurt Demmler and Hartmut König, later Gerd Kern rose to prominence as lyricist and Fred Krüger as composer.
-From 1987 on, Michael Letz and Jens Quandt wrote many of the compositions, some of the lyrics for other songs being supplied in 1988/89 by Gerhard Gundermann, who was frequently accompanied at this time by musicians from the Oktoberklub..
+From 1987 on, Michael Letz and Jens Quandt wrote many of the compositions, some of the lyrics for other songs being supplied in 1988/89 by Gerhard Gundermann, who was frequently accompanied at this time by Oktoberklub musicians.

 The club was also "of great importance as a talent reservoir for youth-oriented music" according to Olaf Leitner.
 In 1973 several former members of the club established a professional musical group known as Jahrgang 49, which existed until 1980.
 Some club members also pursued artistic solo careers (Reinhold Andert, Barbara Thalheim, Jürgen Walter, Gina Pietsch, Tamara Danz among others), while others later worked in cultural institutions or industries such as radio, television, recording or served in the general administration of the Committee for Entertainment Arts.
 Hartmut König was Secretary of the Central Council of the Free German Youth movement for twelve years and Deputy Minister of Culture for a short time in 1989.
 The best known songs of the Oktoberklub include Sag mir, wo du stehst, Oktobersong and Wir sind überall.
 Other notable songs included Wir wollen Frieden, Haben wir diese Erde (a German version of the Argentine song Cuando tenga la tierra) and Rauch steigt vom Dach auf.

 In 1968 Gitta Nickel portrayed the Oktoberklub in the DEFA documentary film Lieder machen Leute.
 In the 1990s, two television documentaries were made about the history of the club: Das Ende vom Lied (VPRO, Netherlands, 1992) and Sag mir, wo du stehst (Axel Grote and Christian Steinke, MDR 1993).